wayneforrester/wayneforrester/README.md

 > Azure, DevOps, PowerShell, Windows, SCCM, Application Packaging

-- 🔭 I’m currently working on enhancing my cloud skills and am loving the process! 😄
+- 🔭 I’m currently working on further enhancing my cloud skills and am loving the process! 😄
-- 🌱 I have attained the AZ-900 Azure Fundamentals and AZ-104 Azure Administrator certifications, and am now focusing on Terraform, Python and Linux.
+- 🌱 I have attained the AZ-900 Azure Fundamentals and AZ-104 Azure Administrator certifications, and am now focusing on Bicep, Terraform, Python and Linux.
-- 🤔 I’m looking to move into a DevOps focused role and to continue to further my dev skills.
 - ⚡ Fun fact: I love getting out into the bush on my dirt bike and mountain bike.

 <!--